Minister: Charles H. Whiston, contact: email@example.com

 Lay leadership is critical to the life of South Church.
-Central Board is the governing body of the church.
-It is comprised of representatives of the other committees.
+Central Board is the governing body of the church, with a Moderator, Chair, Vice-Chair, Treasurer and Clerk.
+And it is comprised of representatives from our Deacons, Trustees, Christian Education and the Women's Association.
 Together we offer faith worship and programs, and outreach efforts that reflect our mission statement: “To be an inclusive community of faith that preaches the word of God, teaches the love of Jesus Christ and reaches out through the Holy Spirit.”

 In 1838, seventy members "in good and regular standing" sought to be "dismissed along with the pastor" from First Church, which was founded in 1730 and still stands one and a half miles up North Street.
 The new congregation, comprised of 11 men and 59 women along with Rev. Levi Smith were dismissed in good standing, moved into the present structure as a meeting place for village residents along the river.

 Built in 1824, South Church looked very much as it does today, with the exception of the portico, which was added in 1912.
 In the early 19th century, architects were seldom employed in such remote areas.
 However, they often used manuals and examples of other churches in addition to their own experience gained from working the large shipbuilding yards adjacent to the Kennebunk River.
 One of these yards, operated by David Clark, was on the grassy plot between the church and the river.
 The cupola, restored in 1991, is designed after the style of Christopher Wren and the steeple has the original 1824 Aaron Willard clock with its unique wooden face, still keeps accurate time and rings on the hour.